johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

-# Guideline for medical devices and IVD using AI
+# Guideline for AI-based medical devices and IVD

 ## A) Meta information